carlesmateo/connection/README.md

 # connection
-gambas project to control when your connection is alive or drops
+gambas project to control when your connection is alive or drops by Carles Mateo http://blog.carlesmateo.com